This is my complete guide for accounting advisory services in 2022.

 1. Clients aren’t able to perform this kind of work themselves since they don’t understand technical accounting

-2. The top goals in 2022 for a large chunk of businesses are all related to advice on financial data
+2. The top goals for a large chunk of businesses are all related to advice on financial data

 3. Your firm can add a significant amount of money to your top line